 Professor Dilys Williams

-BiographyProfessor Dilys Williams FRSA is Director of Centre for Sustainable Fashion, a University of the Arts Research Centre, which she established in 2008, supported by London College of Fashion, the centre’s base.
+BiographyProfessor Dilys Williams FRSA is founder and Director of Centre for Sustainable Fashion, a University of the Arts London Research Centre, based at London College of Fashion, which she established in 2008.

 Guiding the centre’s exploration of fashion and sustainability, her work contributes to the study of fashion as a life well lived within ecological boundaries and practices of human equity.
-This study is applied to new forms of education, business, public and political dialogue.
+Through design practice, this is applied to new forms of education, business, public and political dialogue.

 Trained at Manchester Metropolitan University and holding a UAL professorship, Dilys publishes widely on fashion and sustainability in academic journals and published books.

 Current research projects include leadership of a cross EU project, FashionSEEDS, funded by Erasmus, to develop a platform for teaching and learning in Fashion Design for Sustainability, which will become an open source resource for tutors internationally.

 Fostering Sustainable Practices, funded by AHRC, which Dilys co-manages and is co-investigator, is a cross university partnership exploring small and micro business design and entrepreneurship practices that balance cultural, social, environmental and economic sustainability.
 She is also Co-I on BFTT, a multi-stranded project with multiple partners, Dilys is working with Steve Evans of Cambridge University and with industry partner, ASOS, to develop design and business practices for sustainability.

 For more information about the centre, go to www.sustainable-fashion.com